Nancy-Muthinzi/ip2-github/README.md

 # Github
 This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

 #### By Nancy Muthinzi, 20th August 2018

 ## Technologies Used